List of towns and villages in Northern Ireland

 This is an alphabetical list of towns and villages in Northern Ireland.
 For a list sorted by population, see the list of settlements in Northern Ireland by population.
-The towns of Armagh, Lisburn and Newry are also classed as cities (see city status in the United Kingdom).
+Also included are: Armagh, Bangor, Belfast, Derry, Lisburn, and Newry which are classed as cities (see city status in the United Kingdom).

 The Northern Ireland Statistics and Research Agency (NISRA) uses the following definitions: